 In our modern world, convenient, fast foods are more popular than fruits and vegetables it can be hard even to grasp the idea of eating like our ancestors.

-There is a growing community of people who swear by the health benefits of ancestor like diets including Paleo, Primal, or “The Makers Diet.”
+There is a growing community of people who swear by the health benefits of an ancestor like diets including Paleo, Primal, or “The Makers Diet.”
 The health benefits of these “ancestor diets” include:

 - Reduce Inflammation